nile-framework/nile-client/README.md

 ```bash
   npm install
 ```
-3. Start the development server _Note: this too can take a minute
+3. Start the development server _Note: this too can take a minute to run_
 ```bash
   ionic serve
 ```